codeforpdx/recordexpungPDX/doc/docker.md

     docker swarm init

+This command designates your system as a "swarm manager" so that it can interact with other nodes in a network.
+We don't do this in our dev environment, but it is required to deploy and run a docker stack locally.
+If your setup has multiple IP addresses e.g. if you are running a linux VM in Windows, you will need to include the --advertise-addr option.
+More information here: https://docs.docker.com/v17.09/engine/reference/commandline/swarm_init

-To start the containers, do:
+To build and start the containers, do:

     make dev

-This builds the docker images that contain the different app components, then launches the docker stack by instantiating a docker service (which wraps one or more containers) from each component image.
+This builds the docker images that contain the different app components, then launches the docker stack by instantiating a docker service (which wraps one or more replicated containers) from each component image.
 While the dev stack is running, each service is accessible in the dev environment at `localhost:<port>`, at the exposed ports defined in the docker-compose.dev.yml file.

 To see which containers are running: